amsametech/kinde-auth-nestjs/README.md

 npm i @amsame/kinde-auth-nestjs
 ```

-- ### Set the envirements
+- ### Set the environments
-  kinde supports multi-domain authentication where the primary domain is the same, but there are different Nestjs services running in different subdomains.
+  kinde supports multi-domain authentication where the primary domain is the same, but there are different NestJs services running in different subdomains.
-  For example. service1.yourdomain.com, service2.yourdomain.com, so make sure to set this envirement in your kinde SDK
+  For example. service1.yourdomain.com, service2.yourdomain.com, so make sure to set this environment in your kinde SDK

 ```bash
 KINDE_COOKIE_DOMAIN=.yourdomain.com
 ```

-To run this module, you will need to add the following environment variables to your Nestjs .env file
+To run this module, you will need to add the following environment variables to your NestJs .env file

 ```bash
 KINDE_DOMAIN=https://<your-subdomain>.kinde.com